byexamples/byexample/docs/usage.rst

       --encoding ENCODING   select the encoding (supported in Python 3 only, use the same encoding of stdout by default) --pretty {none,all}   control how to pretty print the output.
-      --interact, --debug   interact with the interpreter manually if an example fails.
+      --interact, --debug   interact with the runner/interpreter manually if an example fails.
       -v                    verbosity level, add more flags to increase the level.
       -q, --quiet           quiet mode, do not print anything even if an example fails; supress the progress output.